KenDickey/Small/RuntimeModel.md

 # Runtime Model

 Smalltalk is meant to be a small and simple language.
-The syntax is simple and basic opearations consist of Message Send, Return, and Assignment.
+The syntax is minimal and basic opearations consist of Message Send, Return, and Assignment.
 Smalltalk Objects hold values, receive and send messages.
 The Wikipedia.org page on Smalltalk had a good description of this.